vsaxena12/DesignPattern/Design_Pattern/varun_saxena_assign3/README.md

 -----------------------------------------------------------------------

-Following are the commands and the instructions to run ANT on your project.
+Following are the commands and the instructions to run ANT on your project:
 #### Note: build.xml is present in findPrime/src folder.

 -----------------------------------------------------------------------